orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 await orandInstance.getActiveChain();
 ```

-Allowed you read the data of current active chain.
+Allowed you to read the data of current active chain.

 **Result:**